Certified randomness in tight space: Appendix A: Contextual fraction and signalling fraction

-Similarly, the signalling fraction $\SF$ (simultaneously introduced in~\cite{EBMM2022Corrected}) quantifies how signalling a behaviour is.
-For an empirical behaviour $e$, we consider affine decompositions of the form $e = s \cdot e' + (1-s)\cdot e''$, for which $e'$ is a non-signalling behaviour.
-If $s^*$ is the maximum weight that can be assigned to a non-signalling $e'$ in such a decomposition then we define the non-signalling fraction as $\NSF (e):=s^*$.
-Then we define the signalling fraction $\SF(e):=(1-s*)$, as this is the irreducibly signalling `fraction' of $e$.
+Similarly, the signalling fraction $\SF$ that we introduce in this work (simultaneously introduced in~\cite{EBMM2022Corrected}) quantifies how signalling a behaviour is.
+For an empirical behaviour $p$, we consider affine decompositions of the form $p = s \cdot p' + (1-s)\cdot p''$, for which $p'$ is a non-signalling behaviour.
+If $s^*$ is the maximum weight that can be assigned to a non-signalling $p'$ in such a decomposition then we define the non-signalling fraction as $\mathsf{NSF} (p):=s^*$.
+Then we define the signalling fraction $\SF(p):=(1-s*)$, as this is the irreducibly signalling `fraction' of $p$.
 In this way it quantifies how far from $\NS$ a behaviour is.
-We can thus decompose $e$ as
+We can thus decompose $p$ as:

-For all behaviours $e$, it holds that $\SF(e) \in [0,1]$, and that $e$ is non-signalling if and only if $\SF(e)=0$.
-If $\SF(e)=1$ we say that $e$ is strongly signalling.
-By construction, no further non-signalling behaviour can be extracted from $e^{SS}$ through affine decompositions, so $e^{SS}$ is strongly signalling.
-The signalling and non-signalling fractions $\SF(e)$ can be computed by a linear program, similarly to $\CF(e)$.
+where $p^{NS}$ is a no-signalling behaviour and $p^{SS}$ is a strongly signalling behaviour, i.e. $\SF(p^{SS})=1$.
+For all behaviours $p$, it holds that $\SF(p) \in [0,1]$, and that $p$ is non-signalling if and only if $\SF(p)=0$.
+The signalling and non-signalling fractions $\SF(p)$ can be computed by a linear program, similarly to $\CF(p)$.

 One can study the potential decompositions of behaviours into hidden-variable models (HVMs).
 An HVM for a measurement scenario is defined by a set of hidden variables $\Lambda$, a distribution $h(\lambda)$ over $\Lambda$ and, for each $\lambda$, a behaviour $h^{\lambda}$ on the same measurement scenario.
 A behaviour $e$ is said to be realised by an HVM $\{\Lambda, h(\lambda), h^{\lambda} \} $ if it arises as the weighted average